xyjwsj/PickerComponent/README.md

 Extension of UIImagePickerController, support picking multiple photos、original photo, also allow preview photo.
-Auto Create GridView of photo, also allow preview photo and edite photo(Delete and Select)
+Auto Create GridView of photo, also allow preview photo and edite photo(Delete and Select) You can execute script to create framework of static

 ##Usage

+- Create Framework
+ > Enter the project directory.
+ > Find the directory of script.
+ > Edite the build.sh, modify the path of project directory, the path of target directory.
+ > Execute the command "sh build.sh UISDK".
+ > You can find the framework in the directory of target.

 - Create GridView
 ```Objective-c